hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 In this exercise we'll cover a few different scenarios around purchasing.
 We'll look at:
 * Setting up a Virtual Good to be purchased using a Virtual Currency.
-* Check the purchase of the Virtual Good as an authenticated player in the Test Harness.
+* Checking the purchase of the Virtual Good as an authenticated player in the Test Harness.
 * How you set up your Virtual Goods so you can also do purchases through third-party stores (Google Play, iOS App Store, Windows Store).

 ## Setting Up a Virtual Good for Purchasing with a Virtual Currency

 *1.* Log in to the GameSparks Developer Portal and go to *Configurator > Virtual Goods*.

 *2.* Click to *Add* a new Virtual Good.
-The *Add Virtual Good* page appears:
+The *Add Virtual Good* page appears.

+*3.* Enter the Virtual Good details:

 ![](img/AppPur/5.png)

-*3.* Enter the Virtual Good details:
 * Give it a *Name* and a *Short Code* - we'll use the Short Code to refer to the item later on.
 * Leave the *Type* as *Virtual Good*.
   * Note that the other option here is *Currency Pack* which, instead of adding a good to your player when awarded, grants them some configurable quantity of currencies.
 This can be a very useful type to use for your Virtual Goods, but for now let's focus on the *Virtual Good* type.